elisemercury/Duplicate-Image-Finder/docs/resources/desktop.rst

 **Rotate**: if selected, difPy will rotate the images by 90°, 180°, or 270° at each comparison.
 This is useful if you know that the duplicate/similar images you are looking for are rotated.

+**Same dimensions**: if selected, difPy will only compare images with the same dimensions.
+This is useful if you know that the duplicate/similar images you are looking for are of the same dimensions and will hence speed up the comparison process significantly.
+Turn this off if you are searching for images that are of different file types (i. e. imageA.png is a duplicate of imageB.jpg).

 .. _dsk_results:

 Search Results